Excellent Victorian wall clock in a mahogany casing - antique

 Description

-Excellent Victorian wall clock with a single train movement, 4-pillar mechanism housed in a mahogany case, with a painted convex dial and 12 ″ glass, original hands, and brass frame, signed by T.A.
+An excellent Victorian wall clock with a single train movement featuring a 4-column mechanism housed in a mahogany case, with a painted convex dial and 12″ glass, original hands, and a brass frame, signed by T.A.
 Moore Worthing.
-The movement has been cleaned and serviced by a horologist and is covered by a 12-month warranty (UK mainland).
+The movement has been cleaned and serviced by a horologist and comes with a 12-month warranty (UK mainland).

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly representative pieces designed to exude splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these items.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly representative pieces designed to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical era.
-An important style is also the Renaissance.
-Flourishing in the 15th and 16th centuries, it also left a significant mark on furniture craftsmanship.
-Renaissance style was quite heavy and bulky, using brown stains, cornices, strong bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of buffets or broadly understood chest furniture.
-During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the past era.
+Another significant style is the Renaissance.
+Flourishing in the 15th and 16th centuries, it also left a profound mark on furniture-making.
+Renaissance style was quite heavy and bulky, using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common features in Renaissance style furniture.
+Lion paws, eagle heads—these are common features in Renaissance style.
 Currently, many global brands reproduce such furniture inspired by Italian and French creators.
-This is a display of admiration and respect for the history of the most beautiful Renaissance antiques.
+This is a testament to admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details